-I was reading an organization book many years ago that made the suggestion of hiding random possessions like magazines and children’s toys under your couch.
+I read an organizing book many years ago that suggested hiding random possessions like magazines and children’s toys under the couch.
 It was such a bizarre suggestion to me.
 How is cramming something under a couch an organized solution?
-Yes, it may get it out of the pathway and out of sight, but those items shouldn’t be permanently stored in that manner.
-Magazines belong in magazine racks or on bookshelves, and children’s toys belong in toy chests or bins.
+Yes, it may get it out of the pathway and out of sight, but is that the best place for those items?
+Magazines belong in a magazine caddy or on bookshelves, and children’s toys belong in toy chests or bins.
 I read the suggestion as a way to create clutter, not curb it.

-This weekend, I want you to tackle the spaces under furniture in your home.
-Are you hiding things under dressers?
+This weekend, tackle the spaces under furniture in your home.
+Are you hiding things under dressers or beds?
 Under table skirts?
 Under your couch?
-Pull out the clutter and find it a permanent home that shows that you honor and respect your belongings.
+Pull out items and find them a better home that shows that you honor and respect your belongings.
+If under furniture is the only place you have for storage, then use storage bags or bins.
 Dust mites and other yucky things don’t belong on your possessions.